What is a ballot measure?

 Have ballot measures actually succeeded in changing policies?

 Yes!
-Since its founding in 2016, the Fairness Project has won 31 ballot measure campaigns.
+Since its founding in 2016, the Fairness Project has won more than 30 ballot measure campaigns.
 Our successes have improved wages and benefits for workers, expanded health care access, secured reproductive freedom, protected direct democracy, and much more.
 Although the process to qualify and pass a ballot measure may seem long and complicated, winning ballot measures can yield some of the strongest and most durable policy victories in states where legislators are motivated by politics instead of acting in the best interests of their constituents.
 We’re committed to ensuring that ballot measures are an important part of a broad political strategy to create progress.

 Are ballot measures partisan?